kraenkvisuell/entriloquent/README.md

 ## Features

-By creating a PHP class extending `Bastihilger\Entriloquent` you can use this class like a model and have a convenient place for methods
+By creating a PHP class extending `Bastihilger\Entriloquent` you can use this class like a model and have a convenient place for methods concerning this entries of this collection.

 ## How to Install